 All 100,000+ K-12 STEM standards covered in TeachEngineering are collected, maintained and packaged by the Achievement Standards Network (ASN), a project of D2L (www.achievementstandards.org).

 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Use the equation of a linear model to solve problems in the context of bivariate measurement data, interpreting the slope and intercept.
 (Grade 8) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 - Know that straight lines are widely used to model relationships between two quantitative variables.
 For scatter plots that suggest a linear association, informally fit a straight line, and informally assess the model fit by judging the closeness of the data points to the line.
 (Grade 8) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 Each group needs:

 When skydivers jump out of airplanes, the force that prevents them from accelerating towards the Earth in an uncontrolled way is drag.
 Drag acts in the direction opposite to motion.
 This opposing force slows down anything moving through the air.

 You can feel drag if you stick your hand out a car window while the car is moving.
 It feels like a pressure pushing your hand backwards.
 The amount of drag that your hand creates depends on factors such as the size of your hand, the speed of the car and the density of the air.
 If you were to slow down, you would notice that the drag on your hand would decrease.
 If you change the position of your hand, you can increase or decrease drag by changing the amount of surface area facing the direction of movement.